jlam55555/notes/History/notes.md

     - Followed by the acquiring of New Jersey with similar principles
     - Delaware was also closely tied with Pennsylvania and its ideals

+**Culture and Society** Similar to what had happened in New England a little earlier with religiously-tolerant Rhode Island, Pennsylvania was a bustling colony of ideas very different from those of the time and very similar to what we value nowadays.
+They moved away from the strict and restricting laws of the Old World that they were escaping from and moved towards a secular, more opportunity-prone and free society.
+Some of those ideas are even considered liberal and controversial today, such as no restrictions on immigration and no death penalty.
+In addition, their system of representative government was also a more modern system; like the earlier town meetings, they worked to get more equal society by having the people vote on elected assemblies.
+In that world where many people still had a more conservative mindset, Pennsylvania also portrayed the persevering mindset that allowed it to convert some other colonies to hold similar beliefs, similar to how the United States is still trying to convert other nations to democracy as a better government.

 #### The Middle Way in the Middle Colonies
 - Middle colonies: NY, NJ, DE, PA
 - Fertile soil and flat lands &rarr; grew much grain